 Why does Primavera change an activities duration when it changes its calendar?

-Why is that happening? — been poking in the forums and I see a lot of people are struggling with this.
+Why is that happening? —I’ve been poking in the Plan Academy Support Community and I see a lot of people are struggling with this.

 How can we keep those durations set the same so that when I change the calendar it doesn’t change those durations?